 With all the updates ‘s-Hertogenbosch was chosen as one of the five nominees running for cycling city 2011 in the Netherlands.
 I have reported about this before.
 The final decission will be made in November by an expert jury but there is also a popular vote in which the city is not doing well. ‘s-Hertogenbosch is now 4th and when you look at the before and after videos you will have to agree that that is clearly undeserved.

-This post was first published on the blog “A view from the cycle path” on Thursday 1st September 2011
+This post, written by me, was first published on the blog “A view from the cycle path” on Thursday 1st September 2011